e-kwsm/psi4/doc/sphinxman/source/manage_addon.rst

   ``v2rdm_casscf::v2rdm_casscf``.

 * Following the CMake project name (though not restricted to it --
-  |PSIfour| managment could change the pattern), the user flag to enable
+  |PSIfour| management could change the pattern), the user flag to enable
   an add-on is :samp:`ENABLE_{AddOn_name}`.
 Note that runtime-only add-ons don't go through this enabling process.